Skip to main content

 Pope Paul VI arrives at the Wentworth Hotel to address a crowd in the Wentworth Ballroom, 1971

-A black and white photo of Princess Diana and another woman walking among people in formal attire.
+A black and white photo of Princess Diana and another woman walking among people at Sofitel Sydney Wentworth

-Black and white image of Pope Paul VI surrounded by children and a military officer.
+Black and white image of Pope Paul VI surrounded by children and a military officer at Sofitel Sydney Wentworth

 The Place for Sydney's Social Scene